How Much Wax Melt Should I Use?

 Fragrance molecules need room to breathe and spread their wings, so give them a wide berth.

-Windows could have tiny drafts that can interfere with the warm air rising from your burner.
+Windows can have tiny drafts that interfere with the warm air rising from your burner.

 This can disrupt the fragrance distribution and make it harder for the scent to spread throughout the room.